neutralinojs-community/awesome-neutralino/README.md

 - [neutralino-build-scripts](https://github.com/hschneider/neutralino-build-scripts) - Build-Automation for macOS, Windows and Linux.
 Creates macOS AppBundles which can be signed and notarized.
 Icons can be applied to Windows and Linux builds.

+- **[neutralino-curl](https://github.com/hschneider/neutralino-curl)** - A CURL wrapper for Neutralino.
+Fast HTTP- and FTP-uploads and downloads without CORS, right from your Neutralino frontend.

 ## VS Code Extensions

 - [NeutralinoJs Snippets](https://marketplace.visualstudio.com/items?itemName=DEVLOPRR.neutralinojs-snippets)